David Stone Potter: Life and education

 Potter is the son of H. David Potter and Elizabeth S. Potter.
-His mother Elizabeth was a science teacher, and his father David spent most of his career at the Newmont Mining Corporation the law firm Tofel, Berelson, and Saxl.
+His mother Elizabeth was a science teacher, and his father David spent most of his career at the Newmont Mining Corporation and the law firm Tofel, Berelson, and Saxl.
 For high school, David Potter attended Phillips Exeter Academy in Exeter, New Hampshire.
 Potter then attended Harvard University where he was voted into Phi Beta Kappa.
 He received his DPhil in ancient history from Oxford University.

 Career

-Potter began his professorial career as Salvesen Junior Research Fellow at New College, Oxford, before joining the Department of Latin at Bryn Mawr College as a visiting assistant professor between 1984 and 1986.
+Potter began his professorial career as a Salvesen Junior Research Fellow at New College, Oxford, before joining the Department of Latin at Bryn Mawr College as a visiting assistant professor between 1984 and 1986.
 In 1986 he began working for the University of Michigan's Classics Department as an assistant professor.
-He was awarded an Arthur F. Thurnau professorship in 1996, which "are awarded annually to tenured faculty who have made outstanding contributions to undergraduate education at the University of Michigan and who have had a demonstrable impact on the intellectual development and lives of their students."
+He was awarded an Arthur F. Thurnau professorship in 1996, which "is awarded annually to tenured faculty who have made outstanding contributions to undergraduate education at the University of Michigan and who have had a demonstrable impact on the intellectual development and lives of their students."
 In 2018 Potter spent a year as the UCLA Ronald J. Mellor Professor of Roman History.

 Scholarship

-He has written and edited several books and articles about empire, politics, sports and entertainment in the ancient world.
+He has written and edited several books and articles about empire, politics, sports, and entertainment in the ancient world.
 He has also written many opinion columns and letters to the editor about ancient Rome to a range of outlets including CNN, Financial Times and Huffington Post.
 In some of these letters, Potter connects his expertise on ancient Rome to contemporary politics and crises.
 He has also reached the public with his historical knowledge through appearances on various media platforms including NBC's The Today Show, CNN, The History Channel and a range of local radio stations.
 In an interview about why Potter works to reach the public with historical information, he said that "it's sort of an extension of teaching.
-You're reaching out to a different audience and I think it's important to reach as many people as you can."
+You're reaching out to a different audience, and I think it's important to reach as many people as you can."
 Using media appearances to make ancient history applicable to the present moment for the public is one of his goals with his publicly available contributions.

 In one of his first published books, Prophets and Emperors: Human and Divine Authority from Augustus to Theodosius, Potter explored "how prophecy worked, how it could empower, and how the diverse inhabitants of the Roman Empire used it to make sense of their world."
 Potter's book, The Roman Empire at Bay, AD 180–395, is the seventh book in publisher Routledge's eight-part series on the history of the Ancient World.
 Routledge writes that this volume "is the only one-volume history of the critical years 180–395 AD, which saw the transformation of the Roman Empire from a unitary state centered on Rome, into a new polity with two capitals and a new religion—Christianity."